 - Disaster Recovery.
 With team members working from different locations, your backup and data recovery strategies can get compromised.
 Loss of important company data can be disastrous to any business.
-You must make sure to have a reliable team that can create and safely store backups of valuable company data.
+You must make sure to have a reliable team that can create and safely stores backups of valuable company data.

 Set a Budget for Cyber Security Training

 Remote work is not an option at this point in time.
 With the present circumstances that we are in, it is a necessity.
 As an employer, you can help to make working from home successful if you provide your team with the appropriate training and tools.
-Invest on cyber security training for your workers and be guaranteed of a healthy information system.
+Invest in cyber security training for your workers and be guaranteed a healthy information system.